Edmond O'Brien: Death

 Edmond O'Brien died on May 9, 1985, at St. Erne's Sanitorium in Inglewood, California, of complications from Alzheimer's disease at age 69.

 Walk of Fame

-For his contribution to the motion picture industry, Edmond O'Brien has a star on the Hollywood Walk of Fame at 1725 Vine Street, and a second star at 6523 Hollywood Blvd. for his contribution to the television industry.
+For his contribution to the motion picture industry, Edmond O'Brien has a star on the Hollywood Walk of Fame at 1725 Vine Street, and a second star at 6523 Hollywood Boulevard for his contribution to the television industry.
 Both were dedicated on February 8, 1960.